Introduction

 -

-From the contradiction, we see that $\M$ must be $(\alpha,\beta)$-accurate, thus proving the main transfer theorem.
+From the contradiction, we see that must be -accurate, thus proving the main transfer theorem.

 Corollaries